8 min Read

 Attention parents of preschoolers: If you’re spending a lot of time over the summer coaching your children on counting and reciting the alphabet, take a breather.
-Your time will be better spent on teaching your children a few key non-academic skills to help them make the transition to all-day learning (whether that’s in kindergarten or Grade 1.)
+Your time will be better spent on teaching your children a few key non-academic skills for kindergarten to help them make the transition to all-day learning.
+Here are the five must-have skills for kindergarten success.

 Today’s kindergarten curriculum is stuffed with exciting academics, and classrooms are packed with very young students.
 Children with strong self-help skills are able to focus on these academics and start off on the right foot.

-After spending the summer in shorts and sandals it may be time for a refresher course!
-So give your family lots of time before hustling into the van, so your child can practise dressing independently without being pressured.
-Clare MacMillan of Tower Hill, N.B. had double the challenge of preparing for kindergarten when her twin boys, Cameron and Phillip, started school last fall.
-With the bus picking the boys up at 7 a.m. there’s not a lot of extra time in the morning.
-But Clare’s boys got themselves dressed.
+After spending the summer in shorts and sandals it may be time for a refresher course.
+Give your family lots of time before hustling into the van, so your child can practise dressing independently without being pressured.
+Clare MacMillan of Tower Hill, N.B., had double the challenge of preparing for kindergarten when her twin boys, Cameron and Phillip, started school.
+With the bus picking the boys up at 7 a.m. there’s not a lot of extra time in the morning, but Clare’s boys got themselves dressed.
 “I just made sure I gave them plenty of time—they definitely needed it!”
-Having been an educational assistant before the boys were born, Clare knew what would be expected when they got to school.
+Having been an educational assistant before the kids were born, Clare knew what would be expected when they got to school.
 “I knew they needed to do it themselves.”

 Children will have a bin or a hook where they are expected to keep their things at school.
-Managing this new space can be daunting for someone who’s always had someone do it for them.
-So back off at home and let kids pick up after themselves.
-Let them bring their own things in from the car, hang up their coat, put their shoes away.
-Give them a designated spot for their backpack so they can start great organizational habits.
+Managing this new space can be daunting for someone who’s always had someone do it for them, so back off at home and let kids pick up after themselves.
+Let them bring their own things in from the car, hang up their coats, put their shoes away.
+Give them designated spots for their backpacks so they can start learning great organizational habits.

 Every day your child’s backpack needs to be checked for letters from the teacher, forms, library books and lunch bags.
 Do this with kids, not for them.

-I know, your child has been ‘trained’ for years; which is exactly why many parents don’t consider the bathroom an issue.
+I know, your child has been potty-trained for years (which is exactly why many parents don’t consider the bathroom an issue).
 But believe me, the kindergarten washroom can be a challenge.

 I’ve got to go!